mozjay0619/python-parallel-process-patterns/README.rst

 Repository of fun weekend projects exploring, practicing, and experimenting with various techniques and technologies for building parallel computing tools for Python.
-Most of them mimic concurrent futures interface, with occasional requirement of stateful processes.
+Most of them mimic concurrent futures interface, with an occasional requirement of stateful processes.

 Patterns